 Why visit the Musée des troupes aéroportées – Airborne Museum?

 Is the Airborne Museum worth it?
-Our opinion:
+In our opinion:

-Yes, completely, because the Airborne Museum is the largest museum in Europe dedicated to the American paratroopers of the 82nd and 101st Airborne Divisions.
+The Airborne Museum is Europe’s largest museum dedicated to the American paratroopers of the 82nd and 101st Airborne Divisions.
 It is particularly interesting for visitors with a passion for aviation or war history.

-Unlike the other D-Day museums, it pays specific tribute to the soldiers who came from the sky.
-Through an impressive scenography (hyperrealistic reconstitutions, films, holograms, digital tablets…), we discovered in a very interactive way the decisive role of these soldiers in the Battle of Normandy.
+Unlike other D-Day museums, this one pays special tribute to the soldiers who came from the sky.
+Through an impressive scenography (hyper-realistic reconstructions, films, holograms, digital tablets…), we discovered in a highly interactive way the decisive role played by these soldiers in the Battle of Normandy.

-The museum also has collectibles: parachute canopies, uniforms, everyday objects, authentic vehicles and real vintage aircraft.
-So, are you ready for the adventure?
+The museum also boasts a number of collectors’ items, including parachute canopies, uniforms, everyday objects, authentic vehicles and genuine vintage aircraft.
+So, are you ready for adventure?
 Don’t forget to reserve your time!

 Why is the Airborne Museum famous?